Does synthetic oil cause leaks?

 Today’s synthetic oils contain all the necessary additives to prevent leaks.

+All motor oil contains additives, including seal conditioners.
 If your engine wasn’t leaking oil before you switch to synthetic, it won’t leak after the switch.
-However, if your seals and gaskets were already leaking, switching to synthetic may cause them to leak even more, but only during a cold startup.
+However, if your seals and gaskets are already leaking, switching to synthetic may cause them to leak even more, but only during a cold startup due to synthetic oil’s better flow characteristics when cold.

 ©, 2021 Rick Muscoplat